Source Control

 High-level setup:

-- Use a Ampli CLI Docker image to run Ampli CLI commands.
+- Use an Ampli CLI Docker image to run Ampli CLI commands.

 - Create an API token in Data.

-- Add the API token as a repository / workflow secret.
+- Add the API token as a repository or workflow secret.

-- Add Ampli implementation check to run on PR.
+- Add an Ampli implementation check to run on PR.

-- Add Ampli merge check to run on PR.
+- Add an Ampli merge check to run on PR.

 FAQs

-Should the Ampli generated code and the ampli.json file be checked into git?
+Check Ampli generated code and ampli.json into git

-Yes, the generated code from Ampli as well as ampli.json should be checked into your source control.
-With the ampli.json file checked in, the source code is always pinned to a certain point in time of the Tracking Plan and the Ampli CLI configuration is automatically shared within your team.
-The Ampli generated file is also checked in to git just like any other code in your project.
+Yes.
+Check the generated code from Ampli and ampli.json into source control.
+With ampli.json checked in, the source code stays pinned to a specific point in time of the tracking plan, and your team shares the Ampli CLI configuration.
+Check the Ampli generated file into git like any other code in your project.

-Do I need to manually resolve git conflicts in the Ampli generated code and ampli.json?
+Resolve git conflicts in Ampli generated code and ampli.json

-No, if you have git conflicts in any Ampli related files (Ampli generated code or ampli.json), run ampli pull
+No. If you have git conflicts in any Ampli-related files, such as Ampli generated code or ampli.json, run ampli pull.
+The Ampli CLI resolves the conflicts automatically.

-Yes, that's expected!
+Yes, that's expected.
 The Ampli CLI uses this information to verify that the Ampli branch has been merged, for example when automatically resolving git merge conflicts.
-It's also a documentation for which version of the Tracking Plan was used for the most recent tracking plan implementation for this source.
-The Ampli CLI takes care of automatically updating ampli.json on next ampli pull, pinning it to the new Ampli branch you're pulling from.
+The information also documents which tracking plan version the most recent tracking plan implementation for this source used.
+The Ampli CLI automatically updates ampli.json on the next ampli pull, pinning the file to the new Ampli branch you're pulling from.

-Do I need to run ampli pull -b main before merging my Git branch?
+Run ampli pull -b main before merging a Git branch

-Not anymore!
-If you were using an earlier version of Ampli make sure to update to Ampli CLI 1.9.0+ and pull the latest version of your Ampli Wrapper.
-After that you'll never need to run ampli pull -b main again.
+No. If you used an earlier version of Ampli, update to Ampli CLI 1.9.0+ and pull the latest version of your Ampli Wrapper.
+After that, you don't need to run ampli pull -b main again.